vahid-f/Deep-RL/Collaboration-and-Competition_DRL_Udacity-master/Collaboration-and-Competition_DRL_Udacity-master/Report.md

 **agent2_checkpoint_actor.pth**: This stores the trained weights of Actor for second agent. <br/>

 **agent2_checkpoint_critic.pth**: This stores the trained weights for Critic for second agent. <br/>
+### Architecture of the actor
+each agent has its own actor local, actor target, critic local and critic target networks.
+The model architecture for MADDPG resembles DDPG very closely.
+DDPG, concatenates the actions to the input of the second hidden layer, after the states have already gone through in the first hidden layer.

 ### used parameters
 BUFFER_SIZE = int(1e5)   &nbsp; &nbsp; replay buffer size<br/>